Department of War Cyber Service Academy

 Individuals choosing to enlist or accept a commission to serve on active duty in one of the Military Services shall incur a service obligation of a minimum of 4 years on active duty in that Service upon graduation.

-During breaks in their academic studies, DoD CySP Scholars will receive progressive, hands-on experience through internships with their selecting DoD Agency.
+During breaks in their academic studies, DoW CSA Scholars will receive progressive, hands-on experience through internships with their selecting DoW Agency.

 In return, scholars must agree to some restrictions and obligations regarding curriculum, GPA, and pre- and post-program employment.

-If all conditions are met, DoD CySP Scholars will receive full-time conditional/permanent positions in Components of the DoD upon program completion.
+If all conditions are met, DoW CSA Scholars will receive full-time conditional/permanent positions in the DoW upon program completion.

 Award Value

-Scholars receive a stipend ($27,000 - undergraduate, $32,000- masters/doctoral), full cost of tuition, books (from the institution/degree specific required book list, not books which are optional for the class), required fees (including institutionally provided health care), a one-time laptop/computer purchase, and travel support to attend a cyber-related conference.
+Scholars receive a stipend ($29,000 - undergraduate, $34,000- masters/doctoral) for room and board, full cost of tuition, required books, required fees (including institutionally provided health care), a one-time laptop/computer purchase, and travel support to attend a cyber-related conference.

 The stipend levels are $27,000 for undergraduate students and $32,000 for graduate (Master’s/PhD) students.